 - Transfer the cake to a cooling rack.
 This will keep the cake from overcooking in the pan and drying out the cake.
 It’s super easy to remove cake from a bundt pan by turning a cooling rack upside down over the cake and then flipping both the cooling rack and cake over at the same time, and then removing the bundt pan from the cake.

-- Let the icing thicken.
-After you pour the chocolate icing over the cake, give it time to stop dripping and thicken a bit.
+- Let the ganache thicken.
+After you pour the chocolate ganache over the cake, give it time to stop dripping and thicken a bit.
 This will help you cut a clean slice of cake without any mess!

 Recipe FAQ’s